Security of device-independent quantum key distribution protocols: a review: Security analyses

 where the optimisation is taken over all Hilbert spaces $\cH$, all bounded operators $\vec{O} = (O_1, ..., O_k)$ in $\cH$ and all normalised states $\ket{\psi}$ living in $\cH$.
-The functions $p(\vec{O})$, $q_i(\vec{O})$, and $r_j(\vec{O})$ are polynomials of the operators $\vec{O}$.
+The functions $p(\vec{O})$, $q_i(\vec{O})$, $r_i(\vec{O})$, and $s_i(\vec{O})$ are polynomials in the operators $\vec{O}$ and their adjoints.
 Similarly, operators that are related by tensor products can be relaxed into commuting operators.
 Finally, the SDP hierarchy is shown to converge to the solution of \eqref{eq: non-commutative polynomial optimisation} if the polynomials $\{q_i\}_i$ that define the operator inequality constraints satisfy the so-called \textit{Archimedean} property~\cite{pironio2010convergent}.